 AI & Society: AI, embodied AI, & generative AI; Regulation of AI: Law, standards, science for AI/robot policy; Algorithmic decisions & fairness; Discrimination: diversity, equity & inclusion, inferential analytics, gender bias; Algorithmic speech & freedom of expression; Civil responsibility and liability for AI; Criminal liability; Transparency, explainability, & opacity.

 Law, Public Policy, Engineering, Philosophy.

 The High-Level Expert Group on Artificial Intelligence appointed by the European Commission defined AI as 'systems that display intelligent behavior by analyzing their environment and taking actions – with some degree of autonomy – to achieve specific goals.'
-These technologies process vast amounts of data, can learn from experience and self-improve their performance, which challenges the applicability of existing regulations that were not designed for progressive and adaptive AI.
-Since the automated processing of data that will evaluate, analyze, and predict outcomes that may affect the privacy, safety, or dignity of individuals, there is a growing interest in understanding what are the legal and regulatory implications of the use of AI in society.
+These technologies process vast amounts of data, can learn from experience, and self-improve their performance, which challenges the applicability of existing regulations that were not designed for progressive and adaptive AI.
+Since the automated processing of data will evaluate, analyze, and predict outcomes that may affect the privacy, safety, or dignity of individuals, there is a growing interest in understanding the legal and regulatory implications of AI in society.

 Objectives of the course

 The course Law and Artificial Intelligence has five main objectives: